HaleNing/Ning_JobBoard/README.md

 > users can Search for new Job on it.
 >
 > So, inspire by 'Xing'.
 I named this project as 'Ning'.
+> THX for Render free plan ,you can deploy little project with free.

 ## Capturing Requirements 🤔